Kallhäll railway station

 Kallhäll is a station on the Stockholm commuter rail network, located in the district of Kallhäll-Stäket within Järfälla Municipality.
-The station is situated on the Mälarbanan railway, 21.2 kilometers from Stockholm City Station.
+The station is situated on the Mälarbanan railway, 21.2 kilometers from Stockholm City railway station.
 It is directly connected to Kallhäll's town center, where multiple bus routes operate.
 On an average weekday, approximately 3,900 passengers board at this station (2015).

 After a renovation and expansion project from 2014 to 2016, the station now features two platforms with four tracks dedicated to commuter trains (two for passing trains and two for terminating trains).
 Additionally, there are two tracks for long-distance and freight trains, as well as a siding track, bringing the total to seven tracks.

 History

 Map of Kallhäll station area in 1909.

 The original station opened in 1907 on the former Stockholm–Västerås–Bergslagen Railway to serve the new Bolinders mechanical workshop industrial area and the adjacent residential community.
 Before this, trains passed through Kallhäll without stopping, with only a track watchman's house present.

 In 1964, double tracks were completed from Stockholm Central to Kallhäll.
 When Storstockholms Lokaltrafik (SL) assumed responsibility for local rail transport in 1967, the station was adapted for commuter rail service.
 A significant renovation took place between 1999 and 2000 in conjunction with the double-tracking expansion toward Kungsängen.
 During the summer of 2016, the station was closed for eight weeks for construction, reopening in its new configuration on August 8, 2016.